MansMeg/PartiallyCollapsedLDA-paper/README.md

 To generate random datasets based on PUBMED, NIPS and ENRON see the code in:
 RScript/generate_data.R

-In this repository results used to produce the graphs can be found in Rscript/generate_figures
+In this repository results used to produce the graphs can be found in Rscript/generate_figures.R

+The results are included in the results.zip file that need to be extracted to produce the results.

 If you have any questions, feel free to send an e-mail to mans.magnusson@liu.se.